Back to AIHPA Home Page

 Y*

-Y# - National: These results are not directly used for National rankings, but go towards the Grand
+Y# - National: If sanctioned, these results may be used for National rankings, league series (eg. Grand Prix Series),

-Tour Series, or whatever ranking system is used for a given year, used to determine National Rankings.
+or whatever ranking system is used for a given year to determine National Rankings.

-- State: Results from these events may or may not be used towards State rankings depending on the
+- State: If sanctioned, results from these events may or may not be used towards State rankings depending on the

-Y* - Must take place with at least 5 shooters who complete the course of which at least 2 are AIHPA members.
+Y* - Must a sanctioned match and take place with at least 5 shooters who complete the course, and who are AIHPA members.

-Y** - NRA sanction only available if the event is AIHPA sanctioned.
+Y** - NRA/CMP sanction only available if the event is AIHPA sanctioned.

 CHAMPIONSHIP AND NON-CHAMPIONSHIP MEETS